 The Diablada Festival is held every year in Píllaro, province of Tungurahua, from January 1 to 6.
 According to legend, the comparsas represent a devil who came to America with Christianity.
 It is at this party that the Indian jumps, dances and rejoices transformed into a devil, placing large masks on his face.
 This ancestral festival is expressed in the dance of all the communities of the canton, which in a circle show their rhythm and in their hands there is always a doll, a bottle of liquor and a handkerchief.

 The Processional Walk of the Chagra

-Machachi, in the province of Pichincha, receives its visitors dressed in zamarros, ponchos, scarves and hats.
-In July, locals will parade in on horses, along with the applauded bands of people, in honor of the cantonization of Mejía and the country’s culture of the sector.
+Machachi, in the province of Pichincha, receives its visitors dressed in scarves and hats.
+In July, locals will parade in on horses, along with the applauded bands of people, in honor of the foundation of Machachi

 In Otavalo, province of Imbabura, in September, a popular festival dedicated to a sacred drink is celebrated: the Yamor.
 This is made with corn and serves to thank the Pacha Mama (Mother Earth) for its abundance, as well as being a tribute to the Virgin Mary of Monserrate.
 Here the miscegenation of beliefs is glimpsed.

 The rich culture of Ecuador is very wide where you can learn many things and be able to know a different vision of the world, we can help you create new experiences so that you can know in detail the fascinating Andean world.

 Comparsa : Traditional Ecuadorian dance.

 Chagra: Peasant from the Ecuadorian Andes.